R3DDY97/KICKthemOUT3/README.md

 - python-nmap

-- requests

 **Debian Installation**

 You can download KICKthemOut3 by cloning the Git Repo and simply installing its requirements:

 $ sudo apt-get update && sudo apt-get install nmap

 $ git clone https://github.com/R3DDY97/KICKthemOUT3.git

 $ cd KICKthemOUT3/

 $ sudo pip3 install -r requirements.txt
              or
 $ sudo pip3 install scapy-python3 python-nmap

 $ sudo   ./kick3.py
      or
 $ sudo python kick3.py

   **Developer**:- Dr.R3DDY
 :e-mail: venkyreddy97@protonmail.com

 :email: venkyreddy97@jabber.de

    **Disclaimer:-**

     K1CK_them_0UT3 is provided as is under the MIT Licence (as stated below).
 It is built for educational purposes only.
     If you choose to use it otherwise, the developers will not be held responsible.
-     In brief, dont use it with evil intent.
+In brief, do not use it with evil intent.

  **License:-**

     KICKthem0UT3 is under the terms of the MIT License, following all clarifications stated in the license file.

-**Thanks to Nikolaos Kamarinakis & David Schütz**
+    Thanks to Nikolaos Kamarinakis & David Schütz.